 The California State Board of Pharmacy, through its Competency Committee, develops the CPJE.
 The board's CPJE is comprised of 90 multiple-choice questions, administered by computers at designated test centers throughout the country.
-California law (California Business and Professions Code section 4200.2) requires that the CPJE include items that demonstrate proficiency in patient communication skills, aspects of pharmacy practice, and the application of clinical knowledge that is not measured by NAPLEX and California law.
-For more information, please see: http://www.pharmacy.ca.gov/applicants/naplex info.html.
+California law (California Business and Professions Code section 4200.2) requires that the CPJE include items that demonstrate proficiency in patient communication skills, aspects of pharmacy practice, and the application of clinical knowledge that is not measured by NAPLEX[TM] and California law.
+For more information, go to: www.pharmacy.ca.gov/applicants.